sdunlap-afit/aceics/exercise1.md

 ## Instructions

 1. Read through the documentation numbered 01-09.
-This information provided is necessary to complete the exercises.
+This information is necessary to complete the exercises.

 2. If you haven't already, [retrieve the project file from your PLC](./06_upload.md) and [Go Online](./09_online.md).